bytetorrent-plus/bytetorrent-plus/README.md

 You can find [bytetorrent-plus docker image](https://hub.docker.com/r/libtorrent/bytetorrent) on [Docker Hub](https://hub.docker.com/)

 ###### Start ByteTorrent-Plus
+When running the following script, you need to:
-Replace $path with the docker working path.
+* Replace $path with the docker working path.
-Replace $bytetrade_id with your ByteTrade Account ID.
+* Replace $bytetrade_id with your ByteTrade Account ID.
-Replace $priv_key with the private key of your ByteTrade account.
+* Replace $priv_key with the private key of your ByteTrade account.
 If you do not have a ByteTrade account yet, please refer to the Section 1 of this article about how to get one.

 ```